Understanding Bash Variables and Environment in Linux

 Variable Default Values

-# Use a default value if variable is unset or empty
+# Use default value if variable is unset

-# Assign default value if variable is unset or empty
+# Set default value if variable is unset

 # Display error if variable is unset

-# Use alternate value if variable is set
+# Use alternative value if variable is set

 String Operations with Variables